 Consider the Differences in Content Areas

-The content area you would like to teach will affect your tasks and tools as well.
+The content area you would like to teach will also affect your tasks and tools.
 For example, Science teachers utilize laboratory beakers, hot plates, Bunsen burners, microscopes, dissection tools, etc. The primary responsibility is safety, and the talent is to show a direct correlation between the classroom and the real world.

 English Language Arts instructors integrate Shakespearean plays, poetry, essay writing, and novels to improve written communication skills and inspire creativity and imagination.